AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 ## The Electronic System

 Our on-board computer, called the _Death Stack_, is arguably one of the most complex subsystems of the entire rocket.
-It is composed of four electronics boards (or *PCB*s) stacked one onto another.
+It is composed of four custom circuit boards (*PCB*s) stacked on top of each other.
 Its components are:

 - The **Analog Board** that contains most of the sensors, including four analog pressure sensors, one digital pressure sensor, the nosecone detach pin and the launchpad detach pin (detects liftoff)
-- The **RF+IMU Board** that is equipped with a GPS receiver, an RF module (Xbee 868 MHz) used to communicate with the ground station, and IMU + magnetometer to estimate the current attitude of the rocket
+- The **RF+IMU Board** that is equipped with a GPS receiver, a radio transceiver (Xbee 868 MHz) used to communicate with the ground station, and IMU + magnetometer to estimate the attitude of the rocket
-- The **STM Board**, which is the _brain_ of the whole system and mounts an STM32 F4 MCU coupled with an external RAM and an external _Oscillator_, which provides a high-precision clock
+- The **STM Board**, a.k.a. the "_brain_" of the whole system, on which we have an STM32 F4 microcontroller coupled with some other components such as an external RAM module and an external _Oscillator_, which provides a high-precision clock
 - The **Power Board** manages the power for all the electronics, both the high-voltage/current one (e.g. actuators) and the low-voltage logic

-Also, every event and sensor datapoint, as well as routine checks of the software and hardware, are logged to an **SD Card**, which is enclosed in a _black box_ that is designed to resist any impact with the ground.
+Every event and sensor datapoint, as well as each routine check made on the software and hardware, is logged to an **SD Card**, which is enclosed in a _black box_ designed to resist an impact with the ground.

-The **Actuators** electronics in our case is composed by servo-motors, used to drive the aerobrakes and the opening of the nosecone, and [Cypres cutters](https://www.cypres.aero/sparepart/pulley-part/), which are used for the deployment of the second parachute.
+The **Actuators** electronics in our case consists of servo-motors, used to drive the aerobrakes and the opening of the nosecone, and [Cypres cutters](https://www.cypres.aero/sparepart/pulley-part/), which are used for the deployment of the second parachute.

 ## Mission recap